 Most EU countries imposed temporary labour market restrictions on workers from the eight East European states which joined in 2004, but the UK, Republic of Ireland and Sweden did not.
 The UK saw an unexpected surge in migrants from those states - the majority from Poland.

 Net migration from those states to the UK reached nearly 400,000 in 2004-2011, and a UK census in 2011 suggested about 1.1 million residents were born in those countries.

-The UK and its EU partners did not fully open their labour markets to Bulgarians and Romanians when the two countries joined, but those temporary restrictions will disappear in January.
+The UK and its EU partners did not fully open their labour markets to Bulgarians and Romanians when the two countries joined, but those temporary restrictions disappeared in January 2014.

-Thousands of Bulgarians and Romanians have found work in other EU countries already, under various work permit schemes.
+Thousands of Bulgarians and Romanians had already found work in other EU countries, under various work permit schemes.
 They are employed seasonally, for example, on UK farms.

 For years the Netherlands has vetoed the bids of Bulgaria and Romania to join the EU's Schengen passport-free zone.
 Most EU countries - but not the UK, Ireland and Cyprus - are in Schengen, where border checks are non-existent or minimal.
 The Netherlands says it needs to see positive EU monitoring reports on the two Balkan nations before it will lift its veto.

 The Schengen issue is also important because Bulgaria borders on Greece and Turkey, which have become major transit countries for migrants trying to enter the EU from Asia and Africa, often illegally.

 Isn't the real problem EU migrants claiming benefits?

 The UK government has warned of "benefit tourism", saying it is unacceptable for jobless migrants to "shop around" in the EU for social welfare.
 That is why the UK is insisting on tighter controls, so that only genuine workers and their families, legally resident, are eligible for benefits.